Answering your questions

 For more details and FAQs on all things on-campus Housing, visit the bottom of the Housing application website.

 In order to receive an on-campus housing assignment, students must be registered for Orientation.
-For more details on when housing assignments begin and how applications are processed, visit https://housing.vcu.edu/application/.
+For more details on when housing assignments begin and how applications are processed, visit the Housing application website.

 VCU’s Off-Campus Housing office is a one-stop shop for searching local area listings, finding roommates and starting the leasing process.
-You can begin your search online, but if you would like more assistance, you can schedule an appointment with the Off-Campus Housing staff.
+You can begin your search online and if you would like more assistance, you can email offcampus@vcu.edu for more information.

 Students can submit their photo online for their VCUCard.
-Students will receive information on how to submit their photo online this summer before attending Orientation.
+Students will receive information on how to submit their photo online before attending Orientation.

-You can visit the VCUCard website to learn more about photo requirements and more details on receiving your VCUCard will be available before Orientation.
+You can visit the VCUCard website to learn more about photo requirements.
+More details on receiving your VCUCard will be available before Orientation.

 You should complete all of the items on the accepted student checklist before the start of classes.
 Throughout the Orientation process, additional items will be added to your VCU Task List that you see when logging in to your Orientation account.
-Keep an eye out for new task list items throughout the summer.
+Keep an eye out for new task list items as it gets closer to your Orientation session and the start of classes.

 You can defer your application by submitting a reactivation application to the requested deferred term along with speaking with your Application Processor.